 It’s a small addition, but it accomplishes two objectives.
 One, it shows your donors that you’re paying attention to the specifics of their gift.
 And two, it tells donors exactly how they’ll make an impact in an area they care about.
 Making your donors feel good about their gift is the first step to great donor retention!

-Qgiv tip: creating this kind of receipt is easy!
-Use the “Conditional Content” option in your receipt builder to add language for specific types of restricted donations.
-Check out our help desk for more information on how to build amazing receipts!
+Pro tip: Make sure your online donation tools include customizable receipts!
+Then, use the “Conditional Content” option in your receipt builder to add language for specific types of restricted donations.

 While unrestricted funds are a fundraiser’s dream, lots of donors prefer to direct their gift to a certain program or campaign.
 Keeping these dos and don’ts in mind as you build your donation forms will help make everyone happy.